 Purchased email lists

 Purchased email lists contain non-qualified subscribers, i.e., addresses with incomplete data or even those that no longer exist.
-Apart from lowering your response rate, such lists may damage your sender reputation.
+Apart from lowering your response rate, such lists may damage your sender’s reputation.
 The fines for non-compliance are enormous!

 Inactive subscribers

 If your email list abounds in contacts who don’t open your messages, it’s only natural that your response rate will suffer too.
 You should keep your list clean by removing inactive subscribers or sending them re-engagement campaigns from time to time.
 A general rule of thumb adopted by most ecommerce retailers is a twelve-month rule.
-Omitted after that times, yet their data saved, should your errant consumer return, but no longer included in email for fear or just being annoying.
+Omitted after that time, yet their data saved, should your errant consumer return, but no longer included in the email for fear or just being annoying.

 No segmentation and personalisation

 Sending the same email to all users is a sure way to tell them that you don’t care about their personal needs.
 Some of them may find the content of your email irrelevant, so they will neither bother to read it nor respond.
-Besides, if you don’t segment your list and personalise, your subscribers may even mark your messages as spam, making it the worst scenario for you.
+Besides, if you don’t segment your list and personalise it, your subscribers may even mark your messages as spam, making it the worst scenario for you.

-Marketing emails of course would be prohibitively expense to offer this for, as so must segment their promotions and incentives to segmented groups for whom those brands, lines, styles and offers would be most relevant.
+Marketing emails of course would be prohibitively expensive to offer this for, so must segment their promotions and incentives to segmented groups for whom those brands, lines, styles and offers would be most relevant.
 SwiftERM runs in parallel to all marketing email solutions to maximise the value of your efforts.

 Optimise for mobile

-• Use a short subject line that doesn’t exceed 30 characters.
+- Use a short subject line that doesn’t exceed 30 characters.

-• Avoid too long emails.
+- Avoid too long emails.
 Readers don’t want to scroll through your message, even if it contains the most astounding offer ever, as soon as they see you have wrapped it in an endless sheet of text.

-• Always check how the email looks on mobile before sending it to your recipients.
+- Always check how the email looks on mobile before sending it to your recipients.

-• Wrapping it upAnalysing email response rates is what can get you closer to your marketing and sales success.
+- Wrapping it upAnalysing email response rates is what can get you closer to your marketing and sales success.
 No one said both are easy to achieve.
 You need to be caring and attentive with each prospect.
 We believe, with our tips, you will be able to boost your email response rate.
 But don’t stop at this point.
 Pay attention to all the replies you receive, make conclusions, and continue improving your email marketing tactics.